xcube-dev/xcube/docs/source/cli/xcube_serve.rst

 | *storage_options* [optional] is necessary when serving datasets from the cloud.
 With *anon* the accessibility is configured, if the datasets are public-read, *anon* is set to "true", "false" indicates they are protected.
 Credentials may be set by keywords *key* and *secret*.

 *Datasets* [optional]
-if not specified, every dataset in the indicated location supported by xcube will be read and served by xcube serve.
+| if not specified, every dataset in the indicated location supported by xcube will be read and
+served by xcube serve.
 In order to filter certain datasets you can list Paths that shall be served by xcube serve.
 *Path* may contain wildcards.
 Each Dataset entry may have *Styles* and *PlaceGroups* associated with them, the same way as in `config`_.

-.. _example-stores:
+.. _example stores:
 Example
 =======